lakshkumar06/Stakify/README.md

 * **Proof submission.** Clicking “Complete” prompts for a URL and submits it on-chain.
 * **Approval dashboard.** Creators see all pending proofs and approve them with a button click, triggering the reward distribution.

+Two-Contract Architecture
+The system is built using a Factory pattern, separating challenge creation from challenge logic:

+ChallengeFactory handles deployment and indexing of individual Challenge contracts.

+Each Challenge is an isolated smart contract with its own state, funds, and logic.

+Challenge Lifecycle

+When a creator calls createChallenge, a new Challenge contract is deployed with a description and an initial staked pool of funds.

+The contract stores initialPool, remainingPool, and manages participant submissions.

+Participation and Proof

+Any user can call completeChallenge() to submit a proof URL.

+Only the creator can call approveProof() or disapproveProof() for that user.

+Rewards are calculated as REWARD_PERCENT of the initialPool (20% by default).

+On approval, the smart contract handles on-chain ETH transfer to the participant.

+Access Control

+onlyCreator modifier ensures that only the challenge creator can manage approvals or end the challenge.

+notEnded modifier ensures no actions are taken once the challenge has been ended.

+Payout Safety

+State is updated before transferring funds to prevent re-entrancy attacks.

+Uses low-level call{value: ...} with require(success) for ETH transfers.

+End-of-Life Handling

+Creators can call endChallenge() to shut down the challenge and reclaim any remaining pool.

+Indexed Factory

+ChallengeFactory maintains:

+address[] public challenges: list of all deployed challenges

+mapping(address => address[]) public creatorChallenges: challenges by creator

+Events for Frontend Sync
+Emitted events:

+ChallengeCreated, ChallengeCompleted, ProofApproved, ProofDisapproved, ChallengeEnded

+Enables real-time UI updates and historical indexing

+Testnet Deployment

+Contracts compiled and deployed via Hardhat to LUKSO Testnet

+Verified interaction using Ethers.js in the frontend with contract ABIs
 ---

 ## Getting Started